AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/cv/README.md

 ## Compiling

 Please follow the instructions [here](https://github.com/twistedfall/opencv-rust#getting-opencv) to install OpenCV for your platform.
-It should be noted that WSL seems to be working without any issues unlike Windows.

 For Ubuntu, the TLDR should be to just run: